rapyuta-robotics/rapyuta-io-docs/hugo/content/python-sdk/talker-listener.md

 The output is an object of the class [***DeploymentStatus***](https://sdkdocs.apps.rapyuta.io/#rapyuta_io.clients.deployment.DeploymentStatus), which contains values such as deployment ID, deployment name, deployment status, deployment phase, package ID and other details.

+The final deployment is running successfully if the value of the *deployment status* is *Running*.